rayzrdev/SharpBot/README.md

-# We are starting to no longer officially provide support for Selfbots.
+# We no longer provide support for selfbots.
 They are banned, and that is just the sad, honest truth.
 This repository is now just for educational purposes.

 <h1 align="center">SharpBot</h1>